scipy-conference/scipy_proceedings/papers/emily_dorne/main.md

 :width: 600px
 Mock up of satellite data selection and processing.
 The dot represents the sample point; the square represents the 2,000m bounding box around the sample point.
 The multiple squares outlined in black represents the multiple satellite image contenders within the lookback period.
 The orange outlined square indicates the selected, most-recent satellite image.
 The blue shaded area indicates the water pixels in the bounding box from which features are calculated.

 Note that not all features are represented in the columns.
+The table above shows a few features calculated based on the B01 (aerosol), B02 (blue), B03 (green), B04 (red), and B05 (red edge) [Sentinel-2 bands](https://custom-scripts.sentinel-hub.com/custom-scripts/sentinel-2/bands/).
 :::

 ### Model